Overview

 Minimum picks — 20

-You must complete at least 20 picks in each phase.
+You must complete at least 20 valid picks in each phase for the requirement to be met.

 Minimum pick size — 1% of the initial account size